XinBiostats/IsoCorrectoRBoost/README.md

 If any question, please check 6.1.3 in IsoCorrectoR vignettes [here](https://www.bioconductor.org/packages/devel/bioc/vignettes/IsoCorrectoRGUI/inst/doc/IsoCorrectoRGUI.html#input-files-and-parameters).
 ### Molecule File
 All the molecules to be corrected.
+See example: [MoleculeFile](data_source/MoleculeFile.csv)
+Note:
+a.
+The molecule name must be consistent with that in dataset.
+b.
+If the molecule only contains one specific element atom, you need to add number “1” after that element.
+For example, L.Glutamic.acid, C5H9N**1**O4LabC5.
+c.
+For each molecule(-fragment) to be corrected, the number of atoms of all elements relevant for correction needs to be given in a sum formula, for example: C6H12O2N1LabC2.
+The prefix Lab marks the tracer element.
+In the example, C6 indicates that there are in total 6 atoms of carbon in the molecule or fragment considered.
+Then, LabC2 provides the information that of those 6 carbons, 2 positions may actually be labeled due to incorporation from the tracer substrate.
+The other 4 positions cannot contain tracer from the tracer substrate e.g. because they stem from derivatization.

-See example: [MoleculeFile](data_source/MoleculeFile.csv) If any question, please check 6.1.1 in IsoCorrectoR vignettes [here](https://www.bioconductor.org/packages/devel/bioc/vignettes/IsoCorrectoRGUI/inst/doc/IsoCorrectoRGUI.html#input-files-and-parameters).
+If any question, please check 6.1.1 in IsoCorrectoR vignettes [here](https://www.bioconductor.org/packages/devel/bioc/vignettes/IsoCorrectoRGUI/inst/doc/IsoCorrectoRGUI.html#input-files-and-parameters).